CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

 Conclusion
 ----------

-The |depReader| is capable of reading and storing all the data from the SERPENT burned materials file.
-Upon reading, the reader creates custom |depMat| objects that are responsible for storing and retrieving the data.
-These objects also have a handy |depMatPlot| method for quick analysis.
-Use of the :py:class:`~serpentTool.settings.rc` settings control object allows increased control over the data selected from the output file.
+The |DepletionReader| is capable of reading and storing all the data from the SERPENT burned materials file.
+Upon reading, the reader creates custom |DepletedMaterial| objects that are responsible for storing and retrieving the data.
+These objects also have a handy |DepletedMaterialPlot| method for quick analysis.
+Use of the :class:`~serpentTool.settings.rc` settings control object allows increased control over the data selected from the output file.

 References